pkp/pkp-docs/dev/documentation/en/architecture-entities.md

 - A json [schema](#schemas) which defines the properties, defaults and validation rules for these objects.
 - An [APIHandler](./architecture-handlers), like `SubmissionHandler`, which serves a REST API endpoint for these objects.

-> Services, schemas and APIHandlers are new to the application and are not yet available for all entities.
-Read about the [refactor strategy](#refactor-strategy).
-{:.notice}

 ## DataObject class

 A `DataObject` class offers a simple API to get and set data for an object.